emfigo/grada/README.md

 GraDA
 =====
 Graphic Data Analysis Gem

-note: requires `X11` to display the plots
+Note: requires `X11` to display the plots

 GraDA lets you graph data so you can analyze it.
 This gem was created for data investigation purposes.